rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 [&'a ()]: Sized // slices aren't sized.
 ```

 ### Free Type Aliases

-The rhs[^rhs] of Free Type Aliases[^fta] do not go through full a full wfck.
-They don't get checked, with the exception of shallowly "type checking" only const generic parameters of the rhs.
+The rhs of Free Type Aliases[^fta] do not go through a full wfck.
+They don't get checked, with the exception of shallowly "type checking" const generic parameters of the rhs.

 This means the following _currently_ passes type checking, assuming you don't actually use it in a non-FTA Item: